 Finding: Complies with Condition.
 The subject property is in Oregon City's geologic hazards overlay and natural resources overlay.
 Due to the steep nature of the site's topography, the applicant has proposed to install a four to six (4 - 6) foot retaining wall on the south side of the property to provide.
 This retaining wall is behind the primary structure and will be minimally visible from the public right-of-way.
 There is exposed foundation on the north and east side of the proposed home, which contributes to the overall massing of the home.
 The applicant shall mitigate for the massing through setbacks and vegetative site screening.
-Further, the garage raises the elevation of the home and results in locations where the foundation is exposed.
-The application shall revise the home to remove the attached garage onsite so the home is more contextually appropriate with the surrounding neighborhood.
 Additionally the front yard setback of the home has been proposed to be 20 feet from the right-of-way, no disturbances to the existing basalt wall that runs adjacent 4th Ave. have been proposed.
 The applicant shall install at least two trees (reaching at least 15 feet in height when mature, and four shrubs (reaching at least 3 1⁄2 feet in height when mature) in the front side of the home to help mitigate for the massing of the home.